 Dropshipping allows companies to sell CBD products without investing capital in inventory and warehouse space.

 To get started, you’ll need a website & some online marketing knowledge.
-Services like Shopify can help manage the technical side of dropshipping.
+Specialized services can help manage the technical side of dropshipping.

 Cannabis Content Writing & Marketing

 The phrase “content is king” may be even more applicable to the cannabis industry.

 With tight restrictions on advertising, cannabis companies need SEO-driven content marketing strategies and knowledgeable writers to create enticing product descriptions, blogs, and social media posts.

 Tour operators who partner with local businesses for cannabis-themed tours create a win-win situation for all parties.